TSA Should Limit Future Funding for Behavior Detection Activities

 Recommendation for Executive Action

-Comments: No executive action taken.
-The Department of Homeland Security (DHS) did not concur with GAO's November 2013 recommendation to the TSA Administrator to limit future funding support for the agency's behavior detection activities until TSA can provide scientifically validated evidence that demonstrates that behavioral indicators can be used to identify passengers who may pose a threat to aviation security.
-DHS identified two main areas where it disagreed with information presented in GAO's report: (1) the findings related to the Screening of Passengers by Observation Techniques (SPOT) validation study and (2) the findings related to the research literature.
-For example, DHS stated that research cited in the GAO report did not relate to the use of behavior detection in an airport security environment.
-However, as described in GAO's November 2013 report, GAO reviewed several documents on behavior detection research and suicide bomber indicators that DHS's Science and Technology Directorate (S&T) and TSA officials provided to GAO, including an unclassified and a classified literature review that S&T had commissioned.
-After GAO reviewed the research, the report conclusions, which were confirmed in discussions with subject matter experts and an independent review of studies, indicated that scientifically validated evidence did not support whether the use of behavioral indicators by unaided human observers could be used to identify passengers who may pose a threat to aviation security.
+Comments: The Department of Homeland Security (DHS) did not concur with GAO's November 2013 recommendation.
 In January 2015, TSA provided documentation describing its plans to enhance its behavioral-based screening program, including its efforts to compile articles and research involving suicide bombers that are to be a basis to revise the behavioral detection indicators to be used in new protocols.
-In February 2015, TSA officials told us they have revised the behavioral indicators and are in the process of pilot testing the use of these new protocols in the airport environment.
-In August 2015, TSA officials estimate that they will complete pilot testing at 3 to 5 airports by late 2015.
+In October 2015, TSA officials told GAO they had revised the behavioral indicators and were in the process of pilot testing the use of these new protocols in the airport environment.
+The officials expect to complete pilot testing at 3 airports and evaluate these test results by February 2016.
 At that time, TSA plans to make a determination about whether the new protocols are ready for further testing, including an operational test in up to 10 airports to determine the protocols' effectiveness.
-The operational test, which has yet to be developed, has an estimated completion date in the latter half of 2016.
-However, TSA officials stated that the operational test cannot begin until a behavior detection covert test methodology is developed.
-TSA officials stated that it also plans to conduct a study on the use of the new protocols at 50 airports to examine disparity questions regarding racial, ethnicity, and religious garb demographics.
-According to these officials, this study will begin at airports as the new protocols are implemented and will require 12 to 15 months of data collection.
-Further, this study is not expected to be completed until 2018.
-GAO plans to monitor the progress of TSA's efforts to improve its behavioral-based screening program, as well as results of the operational test and study of its new protocols that are intended to demonstrate the effective operational use of behavior detection in an airport security environment.
-As GAO previously reported in 2010 and 2013, TSA's efforts over the last 10 years to validate SPOT have lacked rigor and were unsuccessful in validating the program.
-Although TSA has revised the behavioral indicators as a result of its research and is pilot testing new protocols, based on its current schedule, it will not have the information to determine whether its changes to the behavioral-screening program are effective for another 3 years.
-In the absence of such evidence, the agency continues to fund activities that have not been determined to be effective.
+TSA officials also told GAO in October 2015 that the operational test may begin in the summer of 2016, but they did not have an estimated completion date because the behavior detection covert test methodology had not yet been developed and the threat inject methods had not yet been deemed sufficiently mature to test effectiveness.
+TSA officials stated that they also plan to conduct a study on the use of the new protocols at 50 airports to examine disparity questions regarding racial, ethnicity, and religious garb demographics.
+According to these officials, this study, which will begin at airports as the new protocols are implemented and require 12 to 15 months of data collection, is not expected to be completed until 2018.
+In October 2015, TSA officials estimated that for fiscal year 2015, TSA spent about $192.3 million on behavior detection activities, which included the costs of 2,405 behavior detection officer full time equivalents (BDO FTE) stationed at 87 airports and 60 Transportation Security Officers carrying out behavior detection activities on a part-time basis (TSO-BD) at 9 additional airports.
+In contrast, in fiscal year 2013, TSA estimated it spent $201.9 million for 2,909 BDO FTEs at 176 airports.
+DHS's fiscal year 2016 budget request includes $226.3 million for TSA's behavior detection activities to fund 2,660 BDO FTEs at 87 airports.
+In October 2015, TSA officials told GAO that they had not determined the extent to which they would use TSO-BDs in fiscal year 2016, but they expected a small increase over fiscal year 2015 levels.
+GAO plans to monitor the progress of TSA's efforts to improve its behavioral-based screening program, including TSA's compilation of research on suicide bombers, such as research that has been peer-reviewed by independent experts, and results of TSA's operational test and study of the new protocols, which are intended to demonstrate the effective operational use of behavior detection in an airport environment.
+As GAO previously reported in May 2010 and November 2013, TSA's efforts over the last 10 years to validate SPOT have lacked rigor and were unsuccessful in validating the program.
+Although TSA has revised the behavioral indicators as a result of its research and is pilot testing new protocols, based on information TSA provided to GAO in October 2015, it does not know when it will complete the operational test and be able to determine whether its changes to the behavioral-screening program are effective.
+Further, until TSA completes its planned tests and study on the use of the new protocols and provides the scientifically validated evidence of effectiveness, the agency continues to fund activities that have not been determined to be effective.

 Recommendation: To help ensure that security-related funding is directed to programs that have demonstrated their effectiveness, the Secretary of Homeland Security should direct the TSA Administrator to limit future funding support for the agency's behavior detection activities until TSA can provide scientifically validated evidence that demonstrates that behavioral indicators can be used to identify passengers who may pose a threat to aviation security.